sobri909/LocoKit/README.md

 ## Location Smoothing Examples

+### 200 Metre Walk Between Buildings

+This example shows location data smoothing, as well as stationary / moving detection for a short outdoor walk between nearby buildings.
+For the indoor segments, peak attainable location accuracy ranged from 30 to 65 metres.
+Accuracy peaked at 5 metres accuracy during the outdoor segment.

+The orange segments are locations that ArcKit determined to be stationary, while the blue segments indicate moving.

+Note that locations inside buildings are more likely to classified as stationary.
+This has the benefit of allowing location data to be more easily clustered into "visits".

 | Raw (red) + Smoothed (blue) | Smoothed (blue) + Visits (orange) | Smoothed (blue) + Visits (orange) |
 | --------------------------- | --------------------------------- | --------------------------------- |
 | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/raw_plus_smoothed.png) | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/smoothed_plus_visits.png) | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/smoothed_only.png) |